mikrono/tModLoaderWiki_kr_ko/ModNPC.md

 Determines which type of vanilla NPC this ModNPC will copy the animation (FindFrame) of.
 Leave as 0 to not copy any animation.
 Defaults to 0.

+### public int bossBag

+The item type of the boss bag that is dropped when DropBossBags is called for this NPC.

 ## Methods

 ### public virtual bool Autoload(ref string name, ref string texture)